 Some Tibetan netizens also called for the resignation of cabinet minister for Religion and Culture Yuthok Karma Gelek who in a statement posted on the official page of his department on Tuesday said Tulku Orgyen Topgyal is usually an outspoken personality who speaks his mind and that he believes Tulku’s remarks are without any other intent or background.
 Yuthok further said that empowerments that are done virtually, cannot be conferred although it is undisputed that blessings are passed to anyone who receives it.

+I agree with it.
 This short post is a discussion about this question of online empowerments based on the Buddhist view, the teacher, the person receiving the empowerment and also on my own personal experience of taking empowerments online.

 The Buddhist view

 Prior to online live streaming, the idea of giving and taking empowerments online would never have been an option.
 There is certainly nothing in the sutras about it!
 Nonetheless, the idea that a person has to be physically present during a Vajrayana empowerment to get it, is contrary to the Buddhist view of the nature of mind, and even with Tibetan histories of great masters who received empowerments, oral transmissions and discovered treasures of texts and so on, mentally from a deity or master.
 In fact, the Buddhist view is that mind is like space, and so if a master and student are able to connect at that level at the same time, then of course, the blessings of their mindstream and realisations via an empowerment and transmission could be given.
 The true nature of mind is beyond time and space, in fact the whole essence and basis of the extremely important Vajrayana Buddhist practice of guru-yoga is based on the idea that simply by calling the guru to mind with devotion and supplication, they will be immediately present, in a much more direct and powerful way than if they were physically right in front of you.